 What Is Zoophobia?

-Zoophobia comes from two words, “zoo” and “phobos.”
-These Greek words refer to “animal” and “fear” respectively.
+Zoophobia comes from two words, zoo and phobos.
+These Greek terms refer to “animal” and “fear” respectively.
 Also, a zoo is a park where animals are housed and bred for public display and conservation.

-It is not a specific animal fear disorder.
-A person with this phobia is afraid of a wide range of animals.
-There are more specific animal phobias like Arachnophobia or the fear of spiders.
+Zoophobia is not a specific animal fear disorder.
+Someone with this phobia is afraid of a wide range of animals.
+There are more specific animal phobias such as arachnophobia, or the fear of spiders.

 Zoophobia Causes

-Here are some factors that are linked to this condition.
+Here are some factors linked to this condition.

 Learned Behavior